Have you ever wondered why you do what you do, or tried not to feel what you feel?

 One crucial part of addressing any obstacles to transformation is engaging how we live in (or attempt to escape) our bodies.
 In some cases, bodies remember past events and respond as if the very same danger is imminent even after the original threat has passed.
 For some, trauma is systemic and ongoing; therefore, the body needs compassionate care while the threat to safety continues.
 Often, in an attempt to feel more safe, we learn to ignore what our bodies are telling us — which, unfortunately, leads to more stress and disease.
-By teaching you to be mindful and attune to your own body, I can help you identify what kind of care will be most beneficial.
+By teaching you to be mindful and attuned to your own body, I can help you identify what kind of care will be most beneficial.
 Instead of being at war with your body or reacting to stress in compulsive or harmful ways, you can learn to listen to and even love your own body, receiving and responding to its wisdom with kindness, agency, and integrity.

 Another important aspect of transformation is engaging matters of the soul and spirit.
-Because no part of you functions without impacting and being impacted by the rest, it's difficult to approach matters of the mind and body without also addressing spiritual development.
-Sometimes people ask me if my coaching is faith-based, and my answer is both yes and no; while my own faith has been shaped by Christianity and I aim to follow the life and teachings of Jesus, I have no interest in persuading my clients to adopt a particular set of beliefs or expression of faith.
-For me, loving you well means continually doing the work of becoming more culturally sensitive, and creating a safe space for you to name the truth about where you are now, to deepen and heal your relationship to your own soul, and to discover what spiritual growth looks like for you.
+Because no part of you functions without impacting and being impacted by the rest, it's difficult to approach matters of the mind and body without also engaging the soul and spirit.
+Sometimes people ask me if my coaching is faith-based, and my answer is both yes and no; while my own faith is rooted in and shaped by Christianity, I have no interest in persuading my clients to adopt a particular set of beliefs or expression of faith.
+To me, caring for you well means continually doing the work of becoming more culturally sensitive, and creating a safe space for you to: name the truth about where you've been and where you are now; deepen and heal your relationship with your own soul; and discover what the next stage of spiritual development looks like for you.